Aider vs Continue

 Frequently Asked Questions

-Can I use Aider in VS Code?
+Can I use Aider inside an IDE?

 Which tool is better for large codebases?